simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Conditional-Logic-in-ResearchKit/Conditional-Logic-in-ResearchKit.md

-# Conditional tasks and forms
+# Conditional Logic in ResearchKit

-Use conditional logic for ResearchKit steps and forms.
+How to use conditional logic for ResearchKit steps and forms.

-## Overview
+## Understanding Conditional Logic

-When presenting a survey or task, conditionally show specific content based on the participants responses.
+When presenting a survey or task, conditionally show specific content based on the participant's responses.
 ResearchKit provides two solutions for conditional logic.

 - **Step Navigation rules**: Conditionally navigate to a specific step based on the participant's response.
 - **Form Item Visibility rules** - Conditionally hide or show specific form questions based on results from the same form, or a form within another step.

-### Step Navigation rules
+### Navigating Steps Conditionally

-To conditionally navigate to, or skip specific steps during, an `ORKTask`, review the following classes.
+To conditionally navigate to, or skip specific steps during an `ORKTask`, review the following classes.

 - `ORKResultSelector` - A class that identifies a result within a set of task results.
-- `ORKResultPredicate` - Creates a predicate by accepting a `ORKResultSelector` and the expected result.
+- `ORKResultPredicate` - Creates a predicate by accepting an `ORKResultSelector` and the expected result.
-- `ORKPredicateStepNavigationRule` - A object that determines what step to navigate to if a given `ORKResultPredicate` is true.
+- `ORKPredicateStepNavigationRule` - A class that determines what step to navigate to if a given `ORKResultPredicate` is true.
 - `ORKNavigableOrderedTask` - A subclass of the `ORKOrderedTask` that can accept one or more `ORKPredicateStepNavigationRule` objects and applies the expected conditional navigation.